bbhtt/gh-site-source/content/microposts.md

 I think my biggest mistake was choosing to contribute to projects started by other people.
 In the end, it's always _their_ show, and somehow people come to think you're beholden to them simply because you joined, were invited, or were brought on board etc.

-I hate to say it, but people come and go on their own individual merit.
+I believe that people come and go on their own individual merits.
 Beyond the initial gratitude for the opportunity and mutual respect, contributors should be treated as independent and equal collaborators.

+The role of the person starting or running "the show" should be primarily to bootstrap the process and ensure continuity, rather than exercising their authority left and right.
+Remaining in that role for too long or too frequently exercising such powers will create contention eventually.

 That kind of non-democratic power dynamic simply doesn't work for me in the long run.
 I've come to realise that I probably should never have put myself in those situations in the first place.
 I'll be correcting those mistakes over time now.